 Many companies have mixed reports from ex staff-members if you look at reviews on Glassdoor and similar websites.
 As with any online reviews, it’s best to look at the balance of opinions and then form your own!
 If you strongly feel a company shouldn’t be on this list, please feel free to contact us.

 Tech Firms Hiring Home Workers

-A website and content creation platform based in Seattle, but employing people remotely all over the world.
+A website and content creation platform based in Seattle, but with jobs hiring work from home people all over the world.